 Randall M. Ruhlman - Mr. Ruhlman has managed his own company for over twenty years.
-As such, he has experience in corporate management, and an understanding of management trends in general.
+As such, he has experience in corporate management and an understanding of management trends in general.
 He presents a mature confidence, respect for others, and an openness to other opinions.

 Robert G. Ruhlman - Mr. Ruhlman started with the Company over 35 years ago as an Associate Engineer.
 Over his years of service with the Company, he has held various positions including Manufacturing Administrator (1985), New Venture Coordinator (1987), Vice President of Corporate Planning (1988), President (1995), Chief Operating Officer (1995) and, most recently, Chief Executive Officer (2000).
-These positions have given Mr. Ruhlman exposure to almost every aspect of the Company, from Manufacturing to Marketing.
-He has had ample experience and intimate knowledge of not only the Company itself, but also working with customers.
-He has also been lauded for his clear thinking and ability to distill vast information into the critical components.
-He has a record of making sound business decisions as well as evidence that the duties as a director will be discharged in good faith and in a manner that is in the best interests of the Company.
+He was appointed as Chairman of the Board in 2004.
+These positions have given Mr. Ruhlman exposure to almost every aspect of the Company, from manufacturing to marketing.
+He has had ample experience and intimate knowledge of not only the Company itself, but also working with its customers.
+He has also been lauded for his clear thinking and ability to distill vast information into its critical components.
 Finally, his leadership fosters a Board culture of open discussion to support sound decision-making.